-We humans are compelled to make choices.
+Humans are compelled and impelled to make choices.
 When presented with empty boxes to check or blanks to fill in, we cannot resist.
-Combined with social media madness, our penchant for picking and sharing is off the charts.
-Facebook itself has its roots in a simple either/or flow chart, with Mark Zuckerberg designing a program consisting of a face-off among “hot”Harvard chicks.
+Combined with social media madness, our penchant for picking and sharing is off the charts these days — the act alone is satisfying, as if pressing the button is what presses our buttons, not the treat that gets dispensed or the victor’s glory.

 - Only hours to go before the Philadelphia-area public media provider WHYY wraps up its NPR vs. PBS “Public Media Madness” contest.
 Cosmos: A Spacetime Odyssey host Neil deGrasse Tyson seems on top of the edutainment world lately.
 Can he rule as brainy talking head?
 Your other three Final Four contenders: Mister Rogers, Terry Gross and Peter Sagal.
 I pick Tyson over Rogers because he’s a LIVING legend (or soon to be).

 - Minnesota Public Radio steps up the pace with music match-ups every half-hour from 9 to 5 through Friday’s final round.
 “The Current March Madness” started with 64 recording artists, featuring close shaves between such bands as U2 and Hüsker Dü, The Roots and Public Enemy.
 Today, see who challenges Elvis.
 Keep in mind: Times listed are Central Time.